rkhmelyuk/twister/README.md

     twister

+Also, twister could be used in different projects.
+Thus it's better to use the project name instead of using `twister` as link name.
+For example, let you are using twister for project named 'msound'.
+In this case you want to have a command named `msound` instead of `twister`.
+To add custom shortcut just use the parameter `--name`:

+    python twister.py add-shortcut --name msound

+Now you can do things like:

+    msound list-commands
+    msound dev clean

+etc.

 ### twister usage

 You'll see that twister is command oriented, and that each command belongs to specified module.
 Module name is optional,